 The divisional dean of Science is Larry Gladney.

 Until July 1, 2022, the School of Engineering & Applied Science (SEAS) was part of the FAS.
-Effective July 1, 2022, SEAS is a standalone school.
+Effective July 1, 2022, SEAS is a standalone faculty.
 Information on the six SEAS departments (Applied Physics, Biomedical Engineering, Chemical and Environmental Engineering, Computer Science, Electrical Engineering, Mechanical Engineering and Materials Science) is available on the SEAS website.